Solutions

 How is the Veso AI website organised?

-Everything sits under one umbrella — /solutions.
+Everything sits under one umbrella: /solutions.
 Five lenses frame how engagements arrive: by industry, by region, by use case, by service line, and by product.
-The first three are framing lenses (what shape the work takes for the buyer); the last two are delivery lenses (how the work is shipped — as a service engagement or as a packaged product).
+The first three are framing lenses (what shape the work takes for the buyer); the last two are delivery lenses (how the work ships, as a service engagement or a packaged product).

 Which lens should I start with?